threefoldtech/substrate-research/first_look.md

 compiler related.
 A way to solve this issue is to note the current version of the nightly compiler before upgrading, reverting if the upgraded compiler should fail to compile the code.

+- modifying state requires payment

+All calls to runtime modules must go through rpc functions, which have a weight.
+Based on the weight, a runtime cost is computed which must be paid by the caller.
+This gives economic protection for the chain, as to avoid spamming garbage.
+As mentioned previously, any valid looking call is included in the chain, regardless of whether or not the call is actually successful.
+This does mean that it will be hard for nodes to directly push their result, since they would need a funded account.
+Some workarounds could be:

+	- make certain calls free.
+This mimics the current case where the explorer just accepts any calls, though the explorer will not actually consume any for bogus calls.

+	- we can automatically set up a wallet for a node.
+This is not ideal since it means the farmer then needs to add some funds to the wallet, which is a manual step which might go wrong.

+	- there is some talk about a `proxy` pallet, which would allow an account to make certain calls on behalf of someone else.
+We need to check if this is a good solution, and if it makes the call free for the caller (and offloads the costs to the authorized person).